Standards for Hemp Seed products as per FSSAI

 However, the word 'Hemp' may appear on the label of food containing hemp seed or seed products for sale.
 Furthermore, no one can manufacture, import, or sell any food product containing hemp seed or seed products designed for administration to infants under the age of 24 months, according to the legislation.

-As per FSSAI regulation following parameter should be followed while preparing product from hemp.
+As per the FSSAI regulation following parameters should be followed while preparing a product from hemp.

 2.16.
 Hemp seeds and seed products:

-(1) Hemp seed refers to the hulled, non-viable seeds derived from Cannabis sativa/other indigenous Cannabis species for the purposes of these regulations.
+(1) Hemp seed refers to the hulled, non-viable seeds derived from Cannabis sativa/other indigenous Cannabis species for these regulations.
 The Narcotic Drugs and Psychotropic Substances (NDPS) Act, 1985, and its provisions govern the growing of Cannabis species for the production of hemp seeds in India.

 (2) Hemp seed, hemp seed oil, and hemp seed flour may be marketed as food or used as an ingredient in food if they meet the following requirements.